 When skin regeneration slows down (often impacted by age or hormones) then it takes longer for the cells to renew and can feel an even longer process for uneven tone and texture to be worked through.
 Retinol is your go-to ingredient for skin renewal.
 Predominantly aimed at helping to target the signs of ageing, it also boosts overall skin clarity and uneven skin tone for a brighter, more even complexion.

-HOW TO USE: Only use Retinol in the PM.
+HOW TO USE: Only use Retinol Serum in the PM.
 On cleansed skin apply a pea-sized amount and massage into the face and neck.
 Start off using it 1-2 times per week and increase gradually if your skin can tolerate more frequent use.
-If you have more sensitive skin, use Niacinamide before Retinol to help decrease irritation.
+If you have more sensitive skin, use Niacinamide Serum before Retinol Serum to help decrease irritation.
 Always use a broad spectrum SPF during the day and we recommend alternating when used alongside AHAs, BHAs and Vitamin C.

 Vitamin C is a powerful, multi-functional antioxidant and skin brightening ingredient that helps to protect skin from damage caused by environmental pollution (called free radicals).
 It helps to tackle the appearance of hyperpigmentation, dullness and fine lines.

 Our VITAMIN C 30% serum is formulated with 30% pure L-ascorbic Acid, to help your skin appear brighter and targets signs of aging.
 It also helps to protect against free radicals and pollution.
 Best used in the AM, the rich, creamy texture gives an instant smoothing effect, making it a great base for makeup.